After Charlottesville, more web service providers ditch The Daily Stormer for TOS violations

 The Daily Stormer, a U.S. white supremacist website which self-bills as “The World’s Most Genocidal Republican Website” and includes a discussion board on “Nazi lifestyle”, currently appears to be offline.

-The companies that usually enable the Nazi propaganda website to stay online have faced a public outcry over their continued enablement of fascistic speech in the wake of violence in Charlottesville, Virginia, where a white supremacist rally that the website helped to organize resulted in the death of anti-fascist demonstrator Heather Heyer.
+The companies that usually enable the neo-Nazi propaganda website to stay online have faced a public outcry over their continued enablement of fascistic speech in the wake of violence in Charlottesville, Virginia, where a white supremacist rally that the website helped to organize resulted in the death of anti-fascist demonstrator Heather Heyer.

-Heyer was killed after a right wing demonstrator rammed his car into the crowd, injuring several other anti-fascist counter-protestors.
+Heyer was killed after a right wing demonstrator rammed his car into the crowd, also injuring several other anti-fascist counter-protestors.

 The Daily Stormer subsequently published an article celebrating Heyer’s death.